avatargirase/Assignment/README.md

     a)  Algorithm

-    Please check NodeUtil.java in the below path for implementaion of the node reversal logic
+    Please check NodeUtil.java in the below path for implementation of the node reversal logic

          src/main/java/com/fortinet/questionone/nodereversal/NodeUtil.java